A Bias-Variance Decomposition for Ensembles over Multiple Synthetic Datasets: BIAS-VARIANCE DECOMPOSITIONS FOR GENERATIVE ENSEMBLES

+where we have shortened $\hat{g} = \hat{g}(x; D_s^{1:m})$ and $y_j$ and $\hat{g}_j$ index over the dimensions.
+Since the right hand side is a sum of one-dimensional MSEs, our theory can also be applied to multi-dimensional $y$.

+\pg{Relation to Brier Score} The Brier score~\citep{brier1950verification} can be defined in two ways for binary classification.
+The first way to is pick a class, here class 0, and define

+where $y_0$ is the indicator for the true class being 0, and $g_0(x; D)$ is the predicted probability of class 0.
+The second way is to define

+where $y$ is a one-hot-encoding of the true class, and $g(x; D)$ is the vector of predicted probabilities.
+The second definition also extends to problems with more than two classes.
+For binary classification, $\BS_2 = 2\cdot \BS_1$ since probabilities sum to 1, so it does not matter which class is picked for the first definition.

+The first definition is an MSE, and the second is a sum of one-dimensional MSEs, so our theory applies to both, including multiclass problems through the extension to multidimensional $y$.

-We can derive the following practical considerations from Theorem~\ref{thm:mse-synthetic-data-decomposition}: \begin{enumerate} \item There is a simple rule-of-thumb on how many synthetic datasets are beneficial: $m$ synthetic datasets give a $1 - \frac{1}{m}$ fraction of the possible benefit from multiple synthetic datasets.
+\paragraph{Practical Considerations} We can derive the following practical considerations from Theorem~\ref{thm:mse-synthetic-data-decomposition}: \begin{enumerate} \item There is a simple rule-of-thumb on how many synthetic datasets are beneficial: $m$ synthetic datasets give a $1 - \frac{1}{m}$ fraction of the possible benefit from multiple synthetic datasets.
 For example, $m = 2$ gives 50\% of the benefit, $m = 10$ gives 90\% and $m = 100$ gives 99\%.
 This rule-of-thumb can be used to predict the MSE with many synthetic datasets from the results on just two synthetic datasets.
 More details in Section~\ref{sec:estimating-effect-multiple-syn-datasets}. \item Increasing the number of synthetic datasets $m$ reduces the impact of MV and SDV.
-This means that high-variance models, like interpolating decision trees or 1-nearest neighbours, benefit the most from multiple synthetic datasets. \item If $\E_{D_s|\theta}[g(x; D_s)]$ is invariant to the size of the synthetic dataset, the only term that can change with the size of the synthetic dataset is MV.
-This means that the possible benefit of generating a single large synthetic dataset is smaller than generating many synthetic datasets, which can also reduce the impact of SDV. \item The quality metrics for a synthetic data generator should include metrics that compare the distribution of the synthetic data to the real distribution, instead of just comparing a synthetic dataset to the real dataset.
-An example of the former is the downstream performance of predictive models, and examples of the latter are comparisons between the marginals of the real and synthetic datasets. \end{enumerate}
+This means that high-variance models, like interpolating decision trees or 1-nearest neighbours, benefit the most from multiple synthetic datasets.
+The size of this benefit can be empirically estimated using the prediction rule of Section~\ref{sec:estimating-effect-multiple-syn-datasets}. \item The quality metrics for a synthetic data generator should include metrics that compare the distribution of the synthetic\footnote{Specifically, the conditional distribution of synthetic data given real data.} data to the real distribution, instead of just comparing a synthetic dataset to the real dataset.
+Examples of the latter are all metrics that return the optimal value for a generator that just returns the real data, like comparisons between the marginals of the real and synthetic datasets, comparisons of downstream ML performance, and metrics like density/coverage~\citep{naeemReliableFidelityDiversity2020}.
+One example of the former is the authenticity metric of~\citep{alaaHowFaithfulYour2022}, though it only attempts to capture how well the generator generalises instead of copying the real data. \end{enumerate}

 The last point can be derived by considering two extreme scenarios: \begin{enumerate} \item Generator is fitted perfectly, and generates from the real data generating distribution.
 Now

 With one synthetic dataset, the result is the standard bias-variance trade-off.
 With multiple synthetic datasets, the impact of MV can be reduced, reducing the error compared to just using real data. \item Return the real data: $D_s | D_r = D_r$ deterministically.\footnote{ Theorem~\ref{thm:mse-synthetic-data-decomposition} applies in this scenario even with multiple synthetic datasets, as the deterministically identical synthetic datasets are independent as random variables. }